nkurata/zsh-theme/README.md

 **Minimal-OS** is a sleek and simple Zsh theme designed for use with Oh-My-Zsh.
 It provides a minimalist prompt with helpful Git status indicators and system-specific icons.

+Please Consider Favoriting this repo if you enjoy the theme!

 ## Features

 - **System Icons:** Displays an icon based on your operating system: